Best 50 Bangkok Photography Spots for day and night photography

-The streets of Bangkok have evolved in the last 20 years in a maze of raised pedestrian areas, busy roads and small back streets.
+The streets of Bangkok have evolved in the last 20 years into a maze of raised pedestrian areas, busy roads and small back streets.

-Traffic is of course everywhere, does not matter the time of the day
+Traffic is of course everywhere, not matter the time of the day

 Head to the Democracy Monument for a night shot on the tripod.

-You will get that nice mix of car lights strips and the monument on the background
+You will get that nice mix of car light strips and the monument on the background